Get on Top of Things

 Screws and Bolts

-The second problem that could arise is if these screws, bolts, or nails are holding anything up like a book case, a picture, a shelf, etc as if they fell they could do serious harm to you family or your property and belongings.
+The second problem that could arise is if these screws, bolts, or nails are holding anything up like a bookcase, a picture, a shelf, etc as if they fell they could do serious harm to your family or your property and belongings.
 Bolts and screws will naturally lose some structural integrity over the decades and they can easily become loose if what they are supporting is regularly used or touched.
-Make sure you stay on top of this for your own safety and that of your family.
+Make sure you stay on top of this for your safety and that of your family.

 A Little Goes a Long Way

 I know people don’t want to use their free time up doing small chores around the house but just think in the long run, if you don’t do it now, it will only build up until it becomes an insurmountable task that requires a week of work just to make everything spick and span again.

 - Garden / Landscaping / Patio — 259

 - Kitchen / Bathrooms — 236

 - Appliance / Repair — 185

 - Plumbing / Basements — 116

 - Floors / Tile / Hardwood — 114